San Andrés Cholula (municipality): Hydrography

+Climate

 It has a temperate climate with an average temperature of between 18 and 20C, and typically no more than 20 to 40 days with frost per year.
 There is a rainy season that lasts from May to October which provides about 800 to 900 mm of rainfall per year.
 This climate made the area very important for agricultural production in the pre Hispanic and colonial eras.
 The climate is temperate and semi moist with rains in the summer.
 Average temperatures range between 18 and 20C.
 January is the coldest months with average temperatures of between 10 and 16C, and May is the warmest with averages between 20 and 22C.
 The only forested area is an area associated with the Sierra del Tentzo, which contains holm oak and scrub.
 The rest of the area is either farmland or covered by human settlements.

 History

 The first human settlements of Cholula are within the confines of the San Andrés municipality and date somewhere between 500 and 200 BCE, during the middle Preclassic period.
 Through the Classic period, the village grew and social hierarchy developed, with the first pyramid to define this social and religious hierarchy begun at the end of the Preclassic.